Adding Level Structure to Supersingular Elliptic Curve Isogeny Graphs: Counting N -isogenies

 \end{proposition} \begin{proof} For \eqref{eq:FibersGiveTypeNumb}: every Eichler order of level $N$ has fiber size 1, 2, or 4 along $\OO(\cdot,\cdot)$ by Theorem~\ref{thm:fiber_aboveO(E,G)}.
 For \eqref{eq:SizeOfEGSetFromFibers}: the size of $\EGSet$ is $(N+1)(\#\mathbf{S}_p)$, and every element of $\EGSet$ lies in a fiber above some isomorphism class of Eichler order of level $N$ along $\OO(\cdot,\cdot)$. \end{proof}

 Combine the equations in Proposition~\ref{prop:CountingFacts} to solve for $\mathcal{F}_2$:

-As shown in Proposition~\ref{prop:fibersize1}, the fiber size one case corresponds to a rare case.
-For small $N$, degree-$N$ endomorphisms are rare.
-By work of Love and Boneh \cite{BonehLove}, the number of curves with an endomorphism of degree less than or equal to $N$ is $O(N^{3/2})$.
+When the fiber above $\OO(E,G)$ is size one, all of the involutions described in Section~\ref{sec:vertices_to_EOs} act as the identity: In particular, the isogeny $\varphi_G$ is an endomorphism with kernel stable under the $p$-power Frobenius.
+For $N$ much smaller than $p$, curves with degree-$N$ endomorphisms are rare: The number of curves with a non-scalar endomorphism of degree less than or equal to $N$ is $O(N^{3/2})$ (see for example \cite{BonehLove}).
+Example~\ref{ex:p1123N235} provides some empirical evidence to this claim.
 Assuming $\mathcal{F}_1 = 0$, we obtain an approximate upper bound for $\mathcal{F}_2$ from Equation~\eqref{eq:CombineEqs}:

 The number of degree-$N$ isogenies between conjugate curves $\alpha_N'$ is also generically counted in $\mathcal{F}_2$.
 To see this, begin by noting that if $E$ is defined over $\Fpp$ and not $\Fp$, then the fiber above $\OO(E,G)$ is either of size 2 or 4.
 Furthermore, if $G$ is the kernel of an $N$-isogeny from $E$ to $E^p$, then $E/G = E^p$.
 From here, either $G^p = \hat{G}$ or $G^p\neq \hat{G}$.
 In the first case, the fiber above $\OO(E,G)$ is size 2.
 If $G^p \neq \hat{G}$, then there are two separate degree-$N$ isogenies from $E^p$ to $E$: one with kernel $G^p$ and the other with kernel $\hat{G}$.
 This corresponds to a double-edge in the $N$-isogeny graph, which is a rare occurrence (as discussed in \cite{arpin2019adventures}).
 Therefore, Equation \eqref{eq:approx_ub} gives an approximate upper-bound for the number of conjugate pairs of supersingular curves over $\Fpp\setminus\Fp$ connected by an $N$-isogeny, namely $\alpha_N'/2$.
 We conclude that an approximate upper-bound for $\alpha_N'$ is: